LukeBridges123/notes/Lie Groups and Lie Algebras.md

 # Examples
 ## Vector Spaces
+$\R^n$, with group structure given by addition, is a Lie group.
+The smoothness of addition and inversion follows from looking at each coordinate and using the smoothness of addition and multiplication (as functions $\R \times \R \to \R$).
 ## General Linear Group
 Recall that $GL(n, \R)$ is the set of all invertible $n \times n$ real [[Matrices|matrices]], or in other words matrices with nonzero determinant.
 It is an immersed submanifold of $\R^{n \times n}$ which is also a Lie group.